MrZMN/FuzzyKey/fuzzy vault/README.md

 ### Adjustments Needed for Embedded Systems

-According to the current codes, for each point (x,y), both x and y consist of 1 byte.
-This means each point corresponds to 2 bytes.
-Considering there'll be thousands of points to be sent/received for security concern, it's impossible for a 2KB memory embedded system to generate/send the points in one time.
+According to the current codes, for each point (x,y), both x and y consist of at least 1 byte.
+This means each point contains at least 2 bytes.
+Considering there'll be thousands of points to be sent/received for security concern, it might be impossible for a memory-restricted embedded system to generate/send the points in one time.
 It's feasible to do this in batches, namely, TX generates and sends hundreds of points at a time for several times, and the same for RX.

 ### Security Level